Galactic ridge

 Due to this amazing discovery it is now thought that about 80% of the emission comes from discrete sources such as white dwarfs and stars with active coronae.

 However, recent work by researchers at the Max Planck Institute for Astrophysics suggests that the GRXE may indeed consist of an additional, diffuse component after all.
 This diffuse component could arise not from the thermal emission of a very hot plasma but from the reprocessing by the interstellar gas of the X-ray radiation produced by luminous X-ray binary sources located in the Galaxy.
 X-ray binaries are the most luminous sources of X-rays in galaxies such as the Milky Way.
 These binary systems emit X-ray radiation when material or substance from a so-called donor star falls into the strong gravitational field of a compact object, such as a neutron star or a black hole.
 This X-ray radiation illuminates the atoms and molecules in the Galactic interstellar gas, which then scatter the incoming photons in different directions and at different energies.
 The resulting emission appears truly diffuse to the viewer.

 The Galactic Ridge has a width of 5° latitude (b) and ±40° longitude (l) in the Galactic coordinate system.

-The first instrument that was able to measure diffuse X-ray emission was the HEAO A2 (High Energy Astrophysical Observatory).
+The first instrument that was able to measure diffuse X-ray emission was the A2 experiment on the High Energy Astronomy Observatory 1 (HEAO-1).
 However it was created to study the large-scale structure of the galaxy and the universe, and to yield high-quality spatial and spectral data in the X-ray region.
-Still, the HEAO A2 produced valuable information on discrete X-ray sources such as binary star systems, hot white dwarfs, cataclysmic variables and supernova remnants.
-The HEAO A2 also allowed for the study of extragalactic objects, for example radio galaxies, Seyfert galaxies, and quasars.
-Elihu Boldt was the principal investigator of the HEAO A2 instrument, however he worked alongside G. Gamire on the project.
-The HEAO A2 was launched into space in 1977, where its job was to scan the sky for approximately 17 months.
-It (the HEAO A2) produced the first low-background, all-sky maps in the 2-60 keV band, and for its time the HEAO A2 produced the best spectra ever obtained over 2-60 keV energy range.
+Still, the A2 produced valuable information on discrete X-ray sources such as binary star systems, hot white dwarfs, cataclysmic variables and supernova remnants.
+The A2 also allowed for the study of extragalactic objects, for example radio galaxies, Seyfert galaxies, and quasars.
+Elihu Boldt was the principal investigator of the A2 instrument, working alongside G. Gamire on the project.
+The HEAO-1 was launched in 1977, with a mission to scan the sky for approximately 17 months.
+It produced the first low-background, all-sky maps in the 2-60 keV band, and for its time the A2 produced the best spectra ever obtained over 2-60 keV energy range.